 The Enigma Called John F. Kennedy

 John F. Kennedy was the second son of Joseph P. Kennedy, a famous Massachusetts businessman, investor, and government official.
 Even though Joseph P. Kennedy was rich and influencial, he had initially groomed his oldest son, Joseph Kennedy, Jr. to be the man that would run for president.
 When he died at the end of World War II, John took his place.
 After getting an artium baccalaureus (A.B) degree from Harvard University, he enrolled at the Stanford University School of Business.
-He never finished that degree, but instead helped him father write his memoirs of his time as an American ambassador.
+He never finished that degree, but instead he helped his father write his memoirs of his time as an American ambassador.

 Seeing that war was about to come to the world, Kennedy enrolled in the Army's Officer Candidate School, but never finished, due to chronic back problems.
 Joseph P. Kennedy, Sr. arranged for John to get a commission as an Ensign in the Office of Naval Intelligence.
 As the War progressed, he found himself in the South Pacific in command of the PT-109.
 His adventures in the Solomon Islands have been heavily documented.
 It was not his only command in the Pacific, but he would turn out to be a pretty good commander.
 Despite his service, John F. Kennedy was dogged by health problems which eventually would get him discharged from the Navy.